Typical Workflows

 Produce a verifiable record of all AI interactions for compliance.

-Enable Audit Logging in Settings → Privacy & Logging.
+Enable Audit Logging in Privacy & Logging tab in the bottom settings panel.

 Set Privacy Mode to STRICT for sensitive engagements.